Travel Insurance for Czech Republic

 Does my European Health Insurance Card (EHIC) cover me in the Czech Republic?

 If you are an EU or EEA citizen, your EHIC may provide access to public healthcare during your stay.
 However, EHIC coverage is limited and does not include benefits like emergency evacuation or trip interruption.
-For comprehensive protection, it's advisable to purchase travel medical insurance.
+For US citizens, it’s advisable to purchase travel insurance, while travel medical insurance is recommended for travelers outside the US.

 Q: